albertjlay/statsmadeeasy/README.md

 # Stats Made Easy

-Simple program to calculate probability of certain events that are modelled using binomial, normal, and Poisson distributions.
+Simple program to calculate probability of certain events that are modelled using the following name distributions:
+* Binomial
+* Normal
+* Poisson

 Also features a function that graphs a normal probability density function with a colored area based on user input.
 The named distributions are matched to help A-Level Mathematics Students.